-A visit to the White House can be one of the most memorable experiences during any trip to the nation's capital.
-If you are interested in attending a public tour of the White House be sure to secure your reservation well in advance of your arrival to Washington DC.
-You will find more detailed information below on how to schedule a public tour.
+A visit to the White House can be one of the most memorable experiences during any trip to the nation's capital, but you will need to plan ahead.
+If you are interested in attending a public tour of the White House be sure to secure your reservation well in advance of your arrival to Washington, DC.
+On this page, you'll find information you need to know to start planning your White House tour.

 How to Schedule a White House Tour